tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 ### Color

 The hue, saturation, or just value of the form being depicted.
-In architectural drawings, they tend to just be a range of values
+In architectural drawings, they tend to just be a range of values to show 3D contour and shadows.

 ### Texture

+The visual and tactile property of a form given by the size, shape, arrangement, and proportion of the parts as well as the

 ## Relational Properties